IT225 Health Informatics - Fall 2009

 • In addition, other books are on Reserve in the Library.

-Scheduling: One of the classes we miss because of the two Monday holidays will be made up at a time convenient to all.
+Scheduling: One or both of the classes we miss because of the two Monday holidays will be made up at a time convenient to all.

 There will be the following three projects required, each of which will count equally towards your grade: